 - Use a macro to include articles that need to be translated in article lists with a flag or marker next to them indicating that the article hasn't been translated yet.
 This is a way to advertise important articles in need of translation.
 See this template in the Spanish version of MDN for an example.

 - Use the "Needs technical review" and "Needs editorial review" flags, to mark articles that have been translated but should be double-checked for technical and grammatical accuracy.

 - Use the "junk" tag to mark pages that need to be deleted.
 Since only admins have access to delete articles, this provides a way to mark that an article is obsolete until the admins get the page deleted.

 - Be sure to include translations of these MDN "how to" pages, and include additional pages as necessary to explain your localization team's policies and practices.

-To find help with your project, be sure to ask around on the dev-mdc mailing list, the #mdn IRC channel, and other MDN-related discussion areas.
+To find help with your project, be sure to ask around on the MDN discussion forum, the #mdn IRC channel, and other MDN-related discussion areas.
 See "Join the MDN community" for pointers to community discussion channels that will help you find others interested in joining your localization team.

 You may also be able to find others interested in helping you by attending local Web development events, at your local hacker space, and the like.
 Be creative!